 - Responsible for all money for the season.
 Team accounts are two-person signing accounts, meaning any cheques written or cash withdrawals require 2 signatures (Manager and Treasurer).
-The LMHA President and LMHA Treasurer also have signing authority on all LMHA accounts. - The LMHA Treasurer coordinates all team account signing updates.
+The LMHA President and LMHA Treasurer also have signing authority on all LMHA accounts. - The LMHA Treasurer coordinates all team account signing updates. - Drafts, with the Manager, and obtains approval of the team budget - Manages the team budget and ensures accurate accounting and management of all funds coming in and out of the account (e.g. revenue and expenses). - Needs to ensure that any funds raised through gaming (e.g. raffles, 50/50) are spent in accordance with Alberta Gaming, Liquor and Cannabis Commission (AGLC) guidelines. - Works in partnership with the Manager to seek input and consultation from the team to manage finances and expenditures throughout the year that

-- Drafts, with the Manager, and obtains approval of the team budget - Manages the team budget and ensures accurate accounting and management of all funds coming in and out of the account (e.g. revenue and expenses). - Needs to ensure that any funds raised through gaming (e.g. raffles, 50/50) are spent in accordance with Alberta Gaming, Liquor and Cannabis Commission (AGLC) quidelines. - Works in partnership with the Manager to seek input and consultation from the team to manage finances and expenditures throughout the year that may not be anticipated or known during initial budget development (e.g. if there are surplus funds raised how they may be used) \Note: The Team Treasurer and the Manager cannot be filled by the same person nor can they be from the same family.
+- may not be anticipated or known during initial budget development (e.g. if there are surplus funds raised how they may be used) - Will be required to complete a Criminal Record Check with Vulnerable Sector Check (new April 2025) - \Note: The Team Treasurer and the Manager cannot be filled by the same person nor can they be from the same family.